carpentries/amy/.github/ISSUE_TEMPLATE/issue_template.md

 From there, one of the following will happen:

 * High priority issues will be included in an upcoming work cycle and labeled for an existing milestone.
 * Medium to low priority issues will be considered for a future workcycle and labeled "later."
-These re-reviewed periodically to consider them for an upcoming work cycle.
+These will be re-reviewed periodically to consider them for an upcoming work cycle.
 * Issues that are stale, redundant, or are otherwise assessed not to positively impact user workflows will be closed and labeled "wont-fix"